bert2/microscope/README.md

 - Hover over an instruction in the list to see its documentation summary as tooltip.
 - Double-click an instruction to navigate to its documentation on [docs.microsoft.com](https://docs.microsoft.com/dotnet/api/system.reflection.emit.opcodes).
 - Hover over the CodeLens to see individual counts for the number of `box` and unconstrained `callvirt` instructions in the method.
-- The CodeLens currently won't be updated after the method has been changed.
-In order to refresh it you will have to click the "Refresh" button in bottom left of the details view.
-Auto-update will be implemented for the 1.0 release.
+- The CodeLens won't update automatically while typing, but as soon as you save the changed file.
+You can also click the "Refresh" button in bottom left of the details view.
 - In case the retrieval of instructions fails the CodeLens will display `-` instead of a count.
 Hover over the CodeLens to see the exception that caused the failure.

 ## Known issues